lilgallon/AimAssistanceMod/README.md

 ![aim blocks demo](.github/images/aim_blocks.gif)

+## Config

+**Forge has still not implemented the HUD to customize mod's settings, so for now, you need to update the settings by hand.**
+You can change the settings of the mod in the .minecraft/config folder.
+Then, open aimassistancemod-client.toml and update the values.

 ## Disclamer

 **The mod has been designed to simplify the gameplay of people with disabilities (or newbies)**.